Oatmeal Jam Bars

 Not only are these oatmeal jam bars easy (and fruity), they’re perfect to share with friends or neighbors (individually cut desserts: so social distancing friendly!) or to stock in your freezer for a later day.

 And most importantly: they’re really delicious.
-I shared these with a friend who has sampled many, many of my desserts over the past 5 years, and she declared these one of her top 5 favorites.
+I shared these with a friend who has sampled many, many of my desserts over the past 5 years, and she declared this one of her top 5 favorites.

 An easy, foolproof dessert that can be made days (or months!) ahead of time, requires all ingredients that are easy to keep in your kitchen, and rave-worthy?
 Yes, please!